shermanloan/scejson-doc/doc/module-ui.md

 for further details.

 A value of `false` indicates that IU coverage is not confiured nor allowed for this account.
-Furthermore, no other fields of the `Ah` object will be returned to the calling application.
+Furthermore, no other fields of the `Iu` object will be returned to the calling application.

 🟥 **Iu.Abbrev**